truenas/middleware/docs/userguide/index.rst

 Creating a Link Aggregation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before creating a link aggregation, double-check that no interfaces have been manually configured in Network → Interfaces → View Interfaces.
-If any
+Before creating a link aggregation, double-check that no interfaces have been manually configured in
-configured interfaces exist, delete them as lagg creation will fail if any interfaces are manually configured.
+:menuselection:`Network --> Interfaces --> View Interfaces`.
+If any configured interfaces exist, delete them as lagg creation will fail if any interfaces are
+manually configured.

-Figure 7.4a shows the configuration options when adding a lagg interface using Network → Link Aggregations → Create Link Aggregation.
+Figure 7.4a shows the configuration options when adding a lagg interface using :menuselection:`Network --> Link Aggregations --> Create Link Aggregation`.

 **Figure 7.4a: Creating a lagg Interface**